- The Upfit Insider

 You skipped auto tarps.
 Now operators climb in and out of the bed daily.

-You reused old hoists.
+You reused old hoists on your dump trucks.
 They leak.
 They seize.

 Each shortcut?